Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

 \begin{Remark} In the case of a quadratic nonlinearity $\alpha=2$, an inspection of the proof of Theorem \ref{ThmStrang} shows that one obtains the same error bounds as in the cubic case $\alpha=3$.
 For the case of the critical power $\alpha=5$, it is possible to show the convergence results

 as $\tau \to 0$, uniformly in $n \in \N_0$ with $n\tau \le T$.
-We do not give the details since \eqref{eq:critbound} was already shown for the simpler Lie splitting on the full space $\R^3$ in \cite{RuffSchnaubelt}.
-One can show the corresponding result for the torus $\T^3$ by combining the arguments from there with the Strichartz estimates for $\T^3$ developed in the present paper. \end{Remark}
+We do not {elaborate on this here} since \eqref{eq:critbound} was already shown for the simpler Lie splitting on the full space $\R^3$ in \cite{RuffSchnaubelt}.
+One can show the corresponding result for the torus $\T^3$ by combining the arguments from there with the Strichartz estimates for $\T^3$ developed in the present paper. {See Theorem 4.4 and Section 7.6 of \cite{DissRuff} for details.} \end{Remark}

 \begin{Remark} We compare our 3D results to the known results in 1D.
-If $\alpha=3$, our convergence rates are almost the same as those obtained in the one-dimensional cases in \cite{Gauckler,Averaged}.
+If $\alpha=3$, our convergence rates are almost the same as those obtained in the one-dimensional cases in \cite{Gauckler,Averaged}, {which in turn are generally believed to be optimal in terms of the regularity requirements}.
 For $\alpha=4$, Theorem \ref{ThmStrang} exhibits an order reduction.
-This reduction and the convergence behavior in \eqref{eq:critbound} can be observed in our numerical experiment in Subsection \ref{SecNum}. \end{Remark}
+This reduction and the convergence behavior in \eqref{eq:critbound} can be observed in our numerical experiment in Subsection \ref{SecNum}. {We therefore believe that our results are optimal.} \end{Remark}

 \begin{Remark} The logarithm in the result of Theorem \ref{ThmStrang} for $\alpha=3$ comes from the use of the endpoint Strichartz estimate for the $L^2L^\infty$ norm that only holds with a logarithmic correction, cf. Corollary \ref{CorStrichWave}. \end{Remark}